Business Graph

 • Part XIV - applies to non-resident corporations

-More on Part XIII Tax
+More on Part XIII Withholding Tax

 Part XIII income tax is a withholding tax in Canada that applies to certain types of income paid or credited by Canadian residents to non-residents.
 This tax is designed to collect revenue from non-residents who earn income from Canadian sources but do not file regular Canadian tax returns.